 “Why does that sound a bit wrong?”
-Joyce asks, turning to Joanne for an explanation.
+Joyce asked, turning to Joanne for an explanation.

 “I didn’t realize you would care about that.”

-Joanne shrugs.
+Joanne shrugged.
 “I guess I’m already over the whole excitement of meeting him again.
 Or I’m just too worried about our plan right now.”

 “I’ll go call Dad for dinner.”

-The others nod and wait for Joanne to come back with Mr. Zeng.
-They all stand up to wait for Mr. Zeng to sit down before sitting back down in their spots.
-This time around, Joanne is sitting next to him with Jacky next to her and then Joyce.
-Kenny and Charlene are across the table with Kenny next to Mr. Zeng and Charlene next to Kenny.
+The others nodded and waited for Joanne to come back with Mr. Tseng.
+They all stood up to wait for Mr. Tseng to sit down before sitting back down in their spots.
+This time around, Joanne was sitting next to him with Jacky next to her and then Joyce.
+Kenny and Charlene were across the table with Kenny next to Mr. Tseng and Charlene next to Kenny.

-“I was thinking of going back to work tomorrow,” Mr. Zeng announces suddenly after they begin eating.
+“I was thinking of going back to work tomorrow,” Mr. Tseng announced suddenly after they began eating.

 “Ba, don’t you want to take a vacation?”
-Kenny asks.
+Kenny asked.

 “What is there to do this time of the year?”
-Mr. Zeng asks back, looking from his children to Jacky and Joyce, sensing something going on.
+Mr. Tseng asked back, looking from his children to Jacky and Joyce, sensing something going on.
 “Are you kids hiding something from me?”

-“I was going to tell you anyway,” Joanne says.
+“I was going to tell you anyway,” Joanne said.
 “Competition moved in on us.
 But we managed to come up with some plans to keep our customers.”

 “I’ve been with the shop for how many years now?”
-Mr. Zeng asks rhetorically.
-“Do you kids think I would be bothered by competitions?”
+Mr. Tseng asked rhetorically.
+“Do you kids think I would be bothered by competition?”

-“Still something to avoid,” Joanne points out, placing a piece of veggie on Jacky’s bowl.
+“Still something to avoid,” Joanne pointed out, placing a piece of veggie on Jacky’s bowl.
 “But you can come back to work if you want.
 We’re experimenting tomorrow.”

-“I guess I’ll be ready to see the show then,” Mr. Zeng jokes.
+“I guess I’ll be ready to see the show then,” Mr. Tseng joked.

 “What else do you guys have in mind?”
-Charlene asks.
+Charlene asked.

 “The rest of the details will be planned after we succeed with the experiment.
 And our next plan will be carried out when Xiao Qiao comes back.”

-“All right, everyone,” Kenny jumps in.
+“All right, everyone,” Kenny jumped in.
 “Let’s eat.
 No more business talk.”

-The others laugh, knowing of Kenny’s appetite.
+The others laughed, knowing of Kenny’s appetite.
 However, they must agree with Kenny.
-The rest of the meal contains only of random talk and their possible plan for the upcoming days in regard to leisure and not business.
+The rest of the meal contained only random talk and their possible plan for the upcoming days in regard to leisure and not business.

-The next day, Joanne begins her experiment after their opening tasks, setting the flower bracelet on the counter behind her to monitor throughout the day of its progress as she tends to customers.
-Mr. Zeng ends up doing inventory checking and browsing around the shop to tend to customers.
-The father and daughter team switches their tasks around halfway through the day to relief one another of the boredom they experiment.
-Although business continues to be slow but they recognize some of their old customers coming back after days of exploring the other shop.
+The next day, Joanne began her experiment after their opening tasks, setting the flower bracelet on the counter behind her to monitor throughout the day of its progress as she tended to customers.
+Mr. Tseng ended up doing inventory checking and browsing around the shop to tend to customers.
+The father and daughter team switched their tasks around halfway through the day to relieve one another of the boredom they experimented.
+Although business continued to be slow, they recognized some of their old customers coming back after days of exploring the other shop.
 Some even commented on the crowded, suffocating atmosphere of the other place comparing to theirs.
-Joanne couldn’t help celebrating inside but keeps her professionalism at a maximum, only thanking the customers for their loyal support.
+Joanne couldn’t help celebrating inside but kept her professionalism at a maximum, only thanking the customers for their loyal support.

-As for Kenny and Charlene, they have to attend classes like last week and could only come in to help on some days this week.
-However, Charlene pulls the ‘busy’ card on everyone again and does not plan to come in as much during the upcoming weeks.
-The Zeng clan is very used to it by now and does not hold her account for it since they have more than enough people to help them.
+As for Kenny and Charlene, they had to attend classes like last week and could only come in to help on some days this week.
+However, Charlene pulled the “busy” card on everyone again and did not plan to come in as much during the upcoming weeks.
+The Tseng clan was very used to it by now and did not hold her accountable for it since they had more than enough people to help them.

-On the backup team, Jacky and Joyce will be stuck in meetings for the rest of the week and could only come at the end of the day to meet up for dinner or help close up.
-However, Joanne is already very grateful of Joyce in helping her with their upcoming plan.
-Although Joyce’s busy with reports—like Jacky—after a long meeting that day, but she still manages to call Joanne at lunch to check up on the flower’s progress.
+On the backup team, Jacky and Joyce would be stuck in meetings for the rest of the week and could only come at the end of the day to meet up for dinner or help close up.
+However, Joanne was already very grateful to Joyce for helping her with their upcoming plan.
+Although Joyce’s busy with reports—like Jacky—after a long meeting that day, she still managed to call Joanne at lunch to check up on the flower’s progress.

-“I think we need one more day for this experiment,” Joanne tells Joyce.
+“I think we need one more day for this experiment,” Joanne told Joyce.

 “What happened?”
-Joyce asks, worried.
+Joyce asked, worried.
 “Need to improvise?”

 “One more day for the experiment, I agree.
 But no need to worry about the second part.
 The material we’re making it out of is quite flexible.
 If it could last the whole day after you put it on your hand, it’s good.
 The guys aren’t going to be caught dead with a flower bracelet on their hands and it would take the surprise part away if the guys decide to buy it for their girlfriends that day, don’t you think?”